-You think you’re tired when you get home after a long day of showing?
+You think you’re tired as you drive the trailer home after a long day of showing?
 Imagine how your horse feels.
 In addition to the competition, he had to work during the entire ride home.

 A horse isn’t simply standing in a trailer during the trip back to the barn; he’s making constant adjustments to maintain his balance through every curve and acceleration.
 Throw in dealing with a grumpy companion and you’ve got the makings of a potentially exhausting ride.
 A tired horse is more likely to be injured in a trailer as he struggles to stay on his feet, and fatigue can lower his immune function, leaving him susceptible to illness in the aftermath of the trip.

-This article first appeared in the June 2017 issue (#477) of EQUUS magazine
+This article first appeared in the EQUUS #477